Yfelipe/storefront-spa/README.md

 # StorefrontSpa

-This is a store built with Angular which allows you to view products, add/remove products to cart and complete your order.
+This is a store built with Angular that goes through the flow of an online shop with a simulated checkout.
+Please see below for current available features.

 ## Requirements: